PtxDK/HowToGit/README.md

     git commit --amend -CHEAD
     git push --force-with-lease origin <branchname>

+###### If you would like to change the lastest commit message(given no one pulled the recent changes)
+    git commit --amend -m "New commit message" git push --force origin <branchname>

 ###### Having trouble with keeping up with git?
 Try this
 * http://pcottle.github.io/learnGitBranching/